What Is The Factorization Of The Polynomial Below

 8. Factoring by Substitution:

 Sometimes, a polynomial can be made simpler by substituting a new variable.
-For example, a polynomial that resembles a quadratic can be factored more easily by making an appropriate substitution.
+As an example, a polynomial that resembles a quadratic can be factored more easily by making an appropriate substitution.

 Advanced Techniques and Considerations